 - Closure: You don’t want your dog to help themselves to those treats.
 You need some way to close the dog training pouch when you’re not using it.
 You can find magnetic snaps, drawstrings, or even zippers.

 - Water-Resistant Material: Odds are, you’re not training in the rain.
 However, dog slobber happens.
-You want material you can wipe down.
+You want a material you can wipe down.

 - Washability: You’re putting FOOD into these dog training pouches.
 Eventually, you’re going to have to clean them.
 The easier they are to wash, the better.